natenka/pyneng-book-en/docs/source/book/07_files/5_with.rst

     !

-In addition, the construction ``with`` guarantees file closure automatically.
+In addition, construction ``with`` guarantees file closure automatically.

-Pay attention to how the lines of the file are read:
+Pay attention to how lines of the file are read:

 .. code:: python

     for line in f:
         print(line)

-When the file needs to be run line by line, it is best to use this option.
+When file needs to be run line by line, it is best to use this option.

-In the previous output there were extra empty lines between the lines of the file because **print** adds another line feed character.
+In previous output there were extra empty lines between lines of the file because **print** adds another line feed character.

 To get rid of this you can use ``rstrip`` method: